apache/yunikorn-site/docs/design/user_group_manager.md

 Tracking the resources and application count for all users occurs from startup.
 This happens irrespective of whether enforcement is configured for the user or group.
 By starting tracking independently of the enforcement changes in enforcement will always have a consistent view of the resources tracked at least at a user level.
 Recovery must be tested in combination with the tracking code.

 Storing data in the user group manager is based on the _security.UserGroup_ structure content.
-The built in _UserGroupCache_ resolution cannot guarantee that the same object is returned for the same user each time.
+The built-in _UserGroupCache_ resolution cannot guarantee that the same object is returned for the same user each time.

 ### UserGroup cache impact